Contact

 A possible solution: We want to build a machinery that is able to look through a pile of Lego pieces and find required pieces reliably.
 The required piece is given as an image from the building instructions.

 This solution consists of hardware and software.
-The hardware machinery could be essentially a conveyor belt with a camera attached on top.
-As the belt moves, it carries all the Lego pieces one by one past the camera, which generates images of these pieces.
+The hardware machinery could be essentially a conveyor belt and a camera.
+As the belt moves, it carries all the Lego pieces from the pile one by one past the camera, which generates images of these pieces.
 The images are compared to the piece(s) from the instructions that we are trying to find.

 The machine itself could be build out of Lego Technic and controlled by a Raspberry Pi.
 The Pi runs software that is able to recognise the given Lego piece in the stream of pieces that are presented to the camera on the conveyor belt.
 This is essentially a machine learning (image recognition) task.